Meiyanthan/shopping-cart-api/README.md

 ## 1. Product Routes

 ### A. Get list of all Products.
-Send Get request to fetch the list of all products with seller email in JSON format..
+fetch the list of all products in JSON format
 ```
 Method: GET
 URL: /products/